ultimate271/notes/dastoyevsky/brothers01.05.md

 personality and character that it would be difficult to find two men more unlike.

+### At the suggestion of Fyoder, the group of five, being Fyoder, the three sons, and Pyotr, elect to visit the monk
 It was at this time that the meeting, or, rather gathering of the members of this inharmonious family took place in the cell of the elder who had such an extraordinary influence on Alyosha.
 The pretext for this gathering